American Aikido Academy has:

 - Adult and Children's day and evening weekday and weekend classes.

-- 10 years of teaching Aikido in Santa Clarita Valley to people of SCV and the greater surrounding areas.
+- Over 20 years of teaching Aikido in Santa Clarita Valley to people of SCV and the greater surrounding areas.

 - Large 1,400 square foot workout area with Swain Gold Medal Mats.